SarthakJShetty/SarthakJShetty.github.io/index.markdown

 permalink: /
 ---

-I currently work as Computer Vision Engineer at [Path Robotics](https://www.path-robotics.com), developing vision systems that power [autonomous manufacturing robots](https://www.path-robotics.com/robotic-welding-systems/the-robots/af1/).
+I currently work as a Computer Vision Engineer at [Path Robotics](https://www.path-robotics.com), developing vision systems that power [autonomous manufacturing robots](https://www.path-robotics.com/robotic-welding-systems/the-robots/af1/).

 I graduated from [Carnegie Mellon University](https://cmu.edu) with a Master's in Mechanical Engineering in 2023.
 At CMU I worked on [robot learning](https://sites.google.com/view/point-cloud-policy/home) and was advised by [Prof. Daniel Seita](https://danielseita.github.io/) and [Prof. David Held](https://davheld.github.io/) in the [Robots Perceiving and Doing Lab](https://r-pad.github.io/), located in the [Robotics Institute](https://ri.cmu.edu).
+I also worked on bimanual manipulation, extending grasping techniques and using GANs for generating labelled data.

 I was a Research Intern at [Intel Labs](https://www.intel.in/content/www/in/en/research/overview.html), in the Silicon and Systems Prototyping Labs, where I worked on RGB-D and monocular SLAM systems.
 I developed modules pertaining to pose estimation, sparse map storage and retrieval, trajectory prediction with Kalman Filters, and visual feature extraction.